Gaston Calmette: Assassination

-Joseph Caillaux had to resign his post the next day, but during a spectacular trial later that year his wife was acquitted.

 Other interests

 Calmette was well known for his interest in art, and possessed a fine collection of caricatures and engravings of the First Empire.

 Popular culture

 Robert Delaunay used an illustration of the assassination as the basis for his 1914 painting Political Drama.

 Marcel Proust dedicated Swann's Way, the first volume of his novel In Search of Lost Time, to Calmette 'as a testimony of deep and affectionate recognition'.

 Calmette was the brother of the bacteriologist Albert Calmette.